 #6 – Snap a Photo Collection

 Let’s face it, many kids today love their technology, screens and apps!

 So if your kid links nature with ‘boring’ try lending them your camera phone or invest in a kids’ digital or Polaroid camera and embark on a nature photo shoot.

 National Geographic also offer a list of recommended apps and games for some nature inspired learning at home.

 #7 – Get Messy With a Mud Kitchen

 Pop a couple of wooden spoons and an old pan or two in your bag and make your own mud kitchen in the wild.
 Most kids love getting their hands dirty and a nice supply of gooey mud is likely to get your child creating a muddy concoction in no time.

-Simply pop down a list of things from nature on a piece of paper (anything from autumn leaves and acorns to butterflies and spiders’ webs), then ask your child(ren) to tick each one off as they find it.
+Simply pop down a list of things from nature on a piece of paper (anything from leaves and acorns to butterflies and spiders’ webs), then ask your kids to tick each one off as they find it.

 If you need some inspiration, these 75 free printable scavenger hunt ideas from My Joy Filled Life should offer more then enough ideas!

 Or for some pirate fun, check out this swashbuckingly good pirate nature treasure hunt printable from The Flourishing Abode.